-Pleckgate students found plenty of time to rhyme on National Poetry Day.
-Poet Seamus Kelly held workshops with Years Seven, Eight and Nine students from Pleckgate and the senior teachers at the school, including Head Teacher Mr Cocker, also got involved by reading a piece of poetry during the sessions.
+Pleckgate pupils found plenty of time to rhyme on National Poetry Day.
+Poet Seamus Kelly held workshops with Years Seven, Eight and Nine pupils from Pleckgate and the senior teachers at the school, including Head Teacher Mr Cocker, also got involved by reading a piece of poetry during the sessions.

-“It’s really important to celebrate days like National Poetry Day as it helps the students to value literature more,” said English teacher Ms Simms.
-“The students produced their own piece of poetry on ‘messages’ – which were excellent – while the senior teachers read poems which meant something to them.”
+“It’s really important to celebrate days like National Poetry Day as it helps the pupils to value literature more,” said English teacher Ms Simms.
+“The pupils produced their own piece of poetry on ‘messages’ – which were excellent – while the senior teachers read poems which meant something to them.”

-“It’s about inspiring the students and those at Pleckgate were inquisitive,” said Mr Kelly, who began his interest in poetry when he was given a book of poems aged nine.
-“The students listened and then asked questions, such as ‘how long does it take to write a poem?’ which can be any length of time!”
+“It’s about inspiring the pupils and those at Pleckgate were inquisitive,” said Mr Kelly, who began his interest in poetry when he was given a book of poems aged nine.
+“The pupils listened and then asked questions, such as ‘how long does it take to write a poem?’ which can be any length of time!”

-“Poetry is about emotions and the poems the students produced were of a high standard.”
+“Poetry is about emotions and the poems the pupils produced were of a high standard.”